 Aditya has over ten years of experience in various farming methods and believes that farming with technology and artificial intelligence is the future.
-Has been a consultant for several farms around Tamilnadu and is the chief advisor for many successful farms around India.
+He has been a consultant for several farms around Tamilnadu and is the chief adviser for many successful farms around India.

 He is an Auditor as well as a qualified Company Secretary and loves to amalgamate farming and entrepreneurship.